Holmview: Education

 There are no schools in Holmview.
-The nearest primary school is Edens Landing State School in neighbouring Edens Landing.
-The nearest secondary schools are Windaroo Valley State High School in neighbouring Bahrs Scrub, Loganlea State High School in Loganlea and Beenleigh State High School in Beenleigh.
+The nearest government primary school is Edens Landing State School in neighbouring Edens Landing.
+The nearest government secondary schools are Windaroo Valley State High School in neighbouring Bahrs Scrub, Loganlea State High School in Loganlea and Beenleigh State High School in Beenleigh.

+Amenities

+Lima Park in Holmview Road (27.7105°S 153.1773°E) has playground equipment and picnic areas.

+Kingdom Hope Church is at 26 Freedom Rise (27.712361°S 153.168°E).
+It is affiliated with the International Network of Churches.

+Despite its name, Eden Landing's Seventh Day Adventist Church is 3 Castile Crescent in Holmview (27.711156°S 153.174°E).